MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

 Parameters
 - AssetId (string) - The ID of the file to play.
 You must pass a value for either the `AssetId` or `FileName` parameter.
 - FileName (string) - The name of the file to play.
 You must pass a value for either the `AssetId` or `FileName` parameter.
-- Volume (int) - Optional.
+- Volume (integer) - Optional.
 A value between 0 and 100 for the loudness of the audio clip.
 0 is silent, and 100 is full volume.
 By default, the system volume is set to 100.

 Return Values
 * Result (string) - Returns a string with any errors related to this command.